framer/motion/api/framer-motion.api.md

 //
 // @public
 export function useCycle<T>(...items: T[]): CycleState<T>;

+// Warning: (ae-internal-missing-underscore) The name "useDeprecatedAnimatedState" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function useDeprecatedAnimatedState(initialState: any): any[];

+// Warning: (ae-forgotten-export) The symbol "ScaleMotionValues" needs to be exported by the entry point index.d.ts
+//
+// @public @deprecated
+export function useDeprecatedInvertedScale(scale?: Partial<ScaleMotionValues>): ScaleMotionValues;

 // @public
 export function useDomEvent(ref: RefObject<EventTarget>, eventName: string, handler?: EventListener | undefined, options?: AddEventListenerOptions): void;